-*We are a growing school - we currently have a limited number of places from Year 1 through to Year 6*
+*We are a growing school - we currently have a limited number of places from Reception through to Year 6*

 Choosing the right school for your child is so important and we know it can often feel like quite an overwhelming decision to make.
 At Bisley we don't try and sell you the school or tell you why you should come here; we just like to show you what we can offer to see if we are the right match for you.
 We are very lucky to have so many wonderful schools around us in Surrey Heath and Woking.